Below is the handout for Lab 4. Accept the assignment on GitHub Classroom to get started!

 Along the top is a menu bar.
 Letters are highlighted and can be accessed using

-and hit enter.
+u64and hit enter.
 You just told the evaluator to interpret the 8 bytes starting at your cursor as an unsigned 64-bit integer (and we see that this is indeed 4096).
-HitALT-f
+HitALT-fto see all the functions that the expression evaluator can use (useESCto go back).

-in GDB.
-Let’s make sure that the file size is what we think it is (again). -
+printin GDB.
+Let’s make sure that the file size is what we think it is (again).

 Now, we’ll look at a trio of tools for dumping a hex interpretion of a file: